-About us - Regional Programme Security Policy for Sub-Saharan Africa
+About us - Regional Programme Security Policy for West Africa

 The security policy crises in sub-Saharan Africa (Mali crisis; Boko Haram; civil war in Central Africa; terrorist attacks in Kenya) have made the need for an intensified dialogue on security policy in the region increasingly clear in recent years.

 The challenges facing this region have been steadily increasing since the beginning of the 21st century.
 Coordination of the states in the region and their decision-makers on successful joint initiatives against violent, extremist and terrorist actors often remains in its infancy or is only tackled half-heartedly.
 Coordination with the parliamentary sphere is rarely considered necessary.
 The dialogue between the security forces and the population is too often still in its infancy and should therefore be strengthened.
 In addition, the states of the region are characterised by fundamental economic and political fragility.
 In view of this development, the importance of the military as a factor of order in the region remains, whose potential for settling unrest is recognised as a stabilising factor by both the population and the political elites.
 The democratic constitution of the armed forces is therefore all the more important.

 The KAS regional programme SIPODI, established in 2015, builds on the analyses, networks and working methods that the Political Dialogue programme in West Africa has successfully used and developed for a decade in dialogue with parliamentarians, security forces and experts.

 The dialogue between Africa and Europe is an important building block, especially in the area of confidence building between the militaries of the two continents.
 In addition, the implementation of the priority on peace and security of the "Joint Africa- EU-Strategy (JAES)" is a priority.